BossBykes/Autonomous_Delivery_Robot/README.md

 **Offices:** Internal mail and supply delivery
 **Elder Care:** Medication and meal delivery to residents

-The techniques I developed here scale directly to commercial delivery robots that cost 100x more!
+The techniques we developed here scale directly to commercial delivery robots that cost 100x more!

 ## 🏷️ Technologies Used